 At work you could be exposed to substances that can make your airways more sensitive, called asthmagens.
 Asthmagens are substances that can lead to the development of asthma.
 They include certain vehicle spray paints, dust from flour, wood dust, metal working fluids and cleaning agents.
-Exposure to these substances can lead to asthma or make your asthma worse.
+If you already have asthma, asthmagens can make your symptoms worse.

 Other risks of air pollution in the workplace include asbestos fibres, welding fumes and silica dust.
-We have information on asbestos.
-Silica dust can also be dangerous and is found in products such as brick and concrete.
+Silica dust can be dangerous and is found in products such as brick and concrete.
 Welding is a common industrial process that releases fine particulate matter and toxic gases.

 You have the right to work in a place where the risks to your health and safety are properly controlled by your employer.

 Workplace regulations are there to protect you from potentially harmful pollutants.
 The company that you work for should do a risk assessment to identify what could harm you and if necessary, how they must control these risks.

 If you are worried about the health and safety at your place of work, talk to your employer, supervisor or health and safety representative.
 If they can’t address your concerns, you can report the problem to the Health and Safety Executive (HSE).

 Benefits and compensation for asbestos-related disease

 If you’re diagnosed with an asbestos-related disease, you may be eligible for compensation or financial assistance.